International Sustainable Model Portfolios

 The three pillars of investing

-We need to go further than the classic ‘risk and return’ paradigm when weighing up an investment.
-Impact is the third pillar that helps us uncover an asset’s real potential – and this approach helps us achieve your clients’ outcomes.
+We need to go further than the classic risk and return paradigm when weighing up an investment.
+Impact is the third pillar that helps us assess the broader consequence an investment has on society and the environment.
+This includes both positive effects, such as contributing to sustainable development, and negative ones, like potential environmental damage.
+This approach allows us to better align investments with your clients' objectives.

 Finding leading, sustainability-focused managers